 Staging your home is a crucial aspect to consider when selling your home.
-Homes that are staged properly sell at a disproportionately higher rate than homes that are not staged.
+Homes that are staged properly sell disproportionately more than homes that are not staged.
 That being said, a poorly staged home can have an equally negative effect on home buyers.
-While most home stagings are completed by home staging professionals like the experts at Elka Interiors, many homeowners and realtors take on the task themselves.
+While most home stagings are completed by home staging professionals like the elka Interiors & Construction experts, many homeowners and realtors take on the task themselves.
 While anyone with an eye for interior design can successfully stage a home, there are a lot of common home staging mistakes to avoid.

 Keeping Things Too Personal

 Before you begin staging your home, it is important to deep clean and declutter your home.

 Part of the reason that staging is so effective is that it allows potential buyers to envision themselves living in your home.
 That is really only possible if your home isn’t full of items that are overly personal to you.
 For example, you may love having a collage of photos and event tickets hanging on your bedroom wall, but a buyer may look at that and have difficulty picturing a decoration like that in their home.

 Additionally, if a room in your home is decorated from top to bottom in your favorite color, it may turn buyers off, especially if your favorite color is far from neutral!
 The experts recommend giving your home a fresh coat of paint in a neutral color that makes your home appeal to buyers.

 A common pitfall of the aforementioned point is that sometimes a home lacks contrast and seems too boring.
 While having your entire house painted white, tan, or gray can’t hurt your chances of selling the home, it certainly makes your home hard to remember.

 In order to mix it up a bit, you should tastefully add contrast and accent colors to painted neutral rooms.
 An easy way to do this is by adding throw pillows to any couch or bed that looks too plain.